-- Most of the studies reviewing the association between coffee consumption and stroke have suggested that drinking coffee is associated with a reduced risk of stroke, particularly in women.
+Specifically in relation to coronary heart disease, many studies suggest a protective effect at moderate intakes (3-5 cups per day) with the association resembling a U-shaped curve7,11-12.
+Studies reviewing associations between coffee consumption and stroke have suggested that a moderate intake is associated with a reduced risk of stroke, particularly in women13-19.

-- The method of preparation is the main factor determining what role coffee beverages may have on cholesterol levels.
-Trials using filtered coffee demonstrate virtually no effect on serum cholesterol whilst consumption of unfiltered coffee can increase serum cholesterol levels.
-The effects on cholesterol levels are transient and are reduced after the cessation of consumption.
+In relation to cholesterol levels, the method of preparation is the main factor to consider.
+Trials using filtered coffee demonstrate virtually no effect on serum cholesterol, whilst consumption of unfiltered coffee can increase serum cholesterol levels31-35.
+However, the effects on cholesterol levels are transient and are reduced after the cessation of consumption31.

-- The mechanisms underlying the associations between coffee consumption and reduced risk of stroke, and potential associations with risk factors for coronary heart disease, need further investigation.
+The mechanisms underlying the associations between coffee consumption and reduced risk of stroke, and potential associations with risk factors for coronary heart disease, need further investigation60.
 Caffeine is unlikely to be solely responsible for the observed effects.

 This information is intended for Healthcare professional audiences.